Bridekirk

 In addition to the township of Bridekirk itself, Bridekirk ecclesiastical parish now only contains Papcastle, Dovenby, and Tallentire.

 The civil parish of Bridekirk comprises only Bridekirk, Tallentire and Dovenby villages.

 Demography

 According to the United Kingdom Census 2001, the Civil Parish of Bridekirk (which covers a larger area than Bridekirk village) has a population of 636 and 246 households in total.

 There are 335 economically active people in Bridekirk Parish (between the ages of 16 and 74) and 125 economically inactive people in the same age bracket.

-Etymology
+Toponymy

 Bridekirk is "the church of St Bride" (St Bridget).
 Kirkja is Old Norse for "church".

 History

 The earliest measure of Bridekirk's population was after the 1800 Census Act when the government of Great Britain wanted to find the overall population of England, Wales and Scotland.
 The 1801 census found the total population to be 1400.
 The first records of housing numbers were in 1831, when there were 424 houses in Bridekirk.
 From 1851 to 1881, there was a sharp decrease in the amount of housing, with over 500 in 1851 and only 26 houses in 1881.

 Bridekirk has had three major boundary changes in its history.
 The first was in 1887 when the town of Dovenby was added to the parish.
 The second and third changes were in 1934 when Bridekirk's boundaries were made smaller by two towns being excluded from Bridekirk parish.

 The reason for the appearance of a sudden decline in the total population from 1851 to 1881 is because the census area for Bridekirk changed from including other townships in the area to smaller civil parish sub-districts.
 Rather than the townships that were included under Bridekirk's parish, the recorded population for Bridekirk was just the township of Bridekirk.